Theatreland Black History Walk

 • Famous actors and their roles (much more than just Paul Robeson)

-• Black women producers and sell out shows
+• Black women and sell out shows

 • Comedians and Tragedians and their amazing real life stories